Red Sox vs. Yankees Player Props Betting Odds

 Devers Stats

-- Rafael Devers has recorded 59 hits with 16 doubles, 14 home runs and 17 walks.
-He has driven in 51 runs.
+- Rafael Devers has put up 60 hits with 16 doubles, 15 home runs and 17 walks.
+He has driven in 52 runs.

 Devers Recent Games